ambroiseRabier/pixijs-first-game-tutorial/README-interactive-teacher.md

 <div class="teacher-note" markdown>

 What the student should be able to do afterward:
-- Write basic scene setup with pxiJS (few lines).
+  - Setup a basic pixijs stage.

 What student should understand:
-  - What the scene is.
+  - What the scene/stage is.

 What student will do:
-  - Define width and height of scene.
+  - Define width and height of stage (but it is recommended to keep default).
   - Check that it work by changing scene background color.

 </div>